serengil/LightPHE/README.md

 ### Elliptic Curve Cryptography

 ECC is a powerful public-key cryptosystem based on the algebraic structure of elliptic curves over finite fields.
 In LightPHE, the [Elliptic Curve ElGamal](https://sefiks.com/2018/08/21/elliptic-curve-elgamal-encryption/) scheme is implemented, offering a secure and efficient homomorphic encryption option.
-The library supports 3 elliptic curve forms (weierstrass, edwards and koblitz) and 100+ standard elliptic curves.
+The library supports 3 elliptic curve forms (weierstrass, edwards and koblitz) and 100+ standard elliptic curve configurations.

 ```python
 forms = ["weierstass", "edwards", "koblitz"]